NEUBIAS/training-resources/_includes/script_variables/exercises/script_variables_DoG_imagejmacro.md

+Copy the code to the FiJi script editor and solve the exercise.

 **Hint**: You need to modify the code in line 5 and 7 and for example use the `&` operator to include the variables.

 ```javascript